KitchenAid Mixer Overheating

 Prevent a KitchenAid Mixer From Overheating

 Always be cautious with your KitchenAid mixer.
-Never run it longer than the recommended time, and do not leave it unattended.
-But, I understand that the longer you use the unit, the less you pay attention to its magic.
+Never run it longer than recommended, and do not leave it unattended.
+But I understand that the longer you use the unit, the less you pay attention to its magic.
 And that is fine.

 Leaving your mixture unattended is okay if you do not forget it!
 If you forget, you will soon hear strange noises from your kitchen.

 And as soon as you hear it, you will remember that you have left something running.

 Leaving the mixer running will cause overheating because it will struggle with the dough.
 The engine may shut off, and you cannot turn it back on again.

 When Mixing Heavy Ingredients

-It is not recommended to run the mixer for longer than 10 minutes, or you may risk overheating.
+Running the mixer for longer than 10 minutes is not recommended, or you may risk overheating.
 Before you resume mixing, let the mixer rest.
 The mixer can run for up to 20 minutes when mixing lighter ingredients.

 Do not allow your mixer to run longer than advised.
 The mixer will have difficulty continuing and will eventually overheat or, worse, break.

 To avoid overheating the mixer, start your session at the lowest setting.
-The mixer will effortlessly work through the dough as the dough gets easier to work with.
+The mixer will work through the dough as the dough gets easier to work with.

 The speed can then be increased gradually.
 When mixing heavy dough, never go above 2 in velocity.

 As it mixes your ingredients, you should be close to the mixer.
-Check if the appliance is properly working when you set it up and start mixing.
+When you set it up, check if the appliance is properly working and start mixing.

 Common Mistakes With KitchenAid Mixers

 KitchenAid stand mixers are the most iconic mixers.
-They not only add an upbeat splash of color to the kitchen but are also actual bakers’ workhorses.
+They add an upbeat splash of color to the kitchen and are actual bakers’ workhorses.

 These appliances are skilled at mixing everything from cookie dough to fluffy buttercream frosting.

-But, like all appliances, now and again, KitchenAid mixers can experience some minor malfunctions and other issues.
-To find out what’s wrong with it, you can disassemble your stand mixer.
+But, like all appliances, now and again, KitchenAid mixers can experience minor malfunctions and other issues now and again.
+You can disassemble your stand mixer to find out what’s wrong with it.